ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

   ```
   {: pre}

-1. After you run the cleanup script, log in to each worker node and run the following commands.
+1. ****Classic clusters or {{site.data.keyword.satelliteshort}} clusters with local disks** After you run the cleanup script, log in to each worker node and run the following commands.
   1. Deploy a debug pod and run `chroot /host`.
     ```sh
     oc debug node/<node_name> -- chroot /host